 News and Web Pages

-As an ex-pat from Norway having lived in Havana for the last year and a half, I have done my best to give you my best Cuba tips for travel so you will have hassle-free holiday planning, journey, and a wonderful holiday.
+As an ex-pat from Norway, having lived in Havana for over two years, I have done my best to give you my best Cuba tips for travel so you will have hassle-free holiday planning, a journey, and a wonderful holiday.